- Create My Trip

 The region has about the most relaxed visa policies in the world with visa-free stays for most nationalities.
 Citizens of about 170 countries enjoy visa-free access for durations of 7 to 180 days depending on the country.
 US citizens get 90 days.
 What's more, there is no visa stamp!
 It saves travelers valuable passport pages.

-The city has a role as the Gateway to China with people passing through Hong Kong for easy access to China and Macau.
 Macau, the sister region with Hong Kong, is 6th in the world as a tourist destination according to Wikipedia (15 million tourists), and tourists often like to visit both places and use the Hong Kong airport for transport.
 It is only an hour away by ferry.
+Get detailed information on How to Plan a 1-Day Trip to Macau from Hong Kong.

 Shenzhen and Guangzhou are nearby on the other side of the border, and both cities rank near the top in China for people sourcing for products of all sorts such as electronics and clothing.
 Business people and tourists use the Hong Kong airport and hotels to get them on their way to Shenzhen and Guangzhou.